 Blue considers this for a moment, but the lurking fear, the waiting doom, quickly returns.
 Red just doesn’t understand… “I can’t risk that.”

 “You can’t risk that you’re not that good?”

 “I can’t risk that no one is that good!
 And then someone else comes along, using my secrets and keeping theirs, and they beat me and all I’ve proven is what a swell guy I am.
 People won’t follow me just for being nice, Red.”

-His friend is quiet for a beat.
-“I would,” he whispers.
+His friend is quiet for a beat before whispering, “I would.”